Liver-expressed antimicrobial peptide

 Liver-expressed antimicrobial peptides are a family of mammalian liver-expressed antimicrobial peptides (LEAP).
 The exact function of this family is unclear.

-LEAP2 is a cysteine-rich, and cationic protein.
-LEAP2 contains a core structure with two disulphide bonds formed by cysteine residues in relative 1-3 and 2-4 positions.
-LEAP2 is synthesised as a 77-residue precursor, which is predominantly expressed in the liver and highly conserved among mammals.
+LEAP2 is a cysteine-rich, and cationic protein with a core structure stabilized by two disulphide bonds formed by cysteine residues in 1-3 and 2-4 relative positions.
+Synthesised as a 77-residue precursor, LEAP2 is predominantly expressed in the liver and highly conserved among mammals.
 The largest native LEAP2 form of 40 amino acid residues is generated from the precursor at a putative cleavage site for a furin-like endoprotease.
 In contrast to smaller LEAP-2 variants, this peptide exhibits dose-dependent antimicrobial activity against selected microbial model organisms.